bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Event Demo</h4>

-Using an alert message as a demo, the following code snippets show how to create an alert message and then removing that message based upon clicking the close icon.
+<p>Using an alert message as a demo, the following code snippets show how
+to create an alert message and then removing that message based upon clicking the close icon.</p>

 <h4>HTML</h4>